breanna-n-harris/Harris-lab-website/content/ProspectiveStudents/_index.md

 My mentoring style is flexible, I am more hands-on initially and then transition to a more hands-off approach as students make progress and gain experience.
 I also work with each student to tailor a mentoring regimen that fits their career goals.
 I have a Harris Lab Expectations and Handbook (to see handbook, go here: <https://tinyurl.com/59f4sadk>) which provides explicit information for students and details what they can expect from me; we discuss and then all students sign this upon entering my lab.
 This handbook is a living document and lab group discussion is used to edit and update this document as needed.
 I have recently updated the handbook with a greater focus on inclusivity, equity, and antiracist practice, as recommended by various published articles (e.g., [Chaudhary, V. B., & Berhe, A. A. (2020).
 Ten simple rules for building an antiracist lab](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008210)).

 If you'd like to start a conversation to determine if we would be a good match, please email the below documents to me (breanna.n.harris@ttu.edu).
-Please also take a look at the Projects tab ("/projects/projects") and at [Harris, 2020](https://www.sciencedirect.com/science/article/pii/S0016648019304071?via%3Dihub) (if you need a copy, let me know).
+Please also take a look at the [Projects](/projects) tab and at [Harris, 2020](https://www.sciencedirect.com/science/article/pii/S0016648019304071?via%3Dihub) (if you need a copy, let me know).

 1. Cover letter containing: